George Thomason (footballer)

-Playing career
+Career

 Early career

-Thomason spent his most of youth as a left-back at Blackpool signing as an 8 year old but was released as a 16 year old.
+Thomason spent his most of youth as a left-back at Blackpool, signing as an 8-year-old but was released as a 16-year-old.

-After signing for Longridge Town he was converted into a central midfielder by Lee Ashcroft and scored two goals in 26 league appearances in the North West Counties League for Longridge Town in the 2019–20 season.
+After signing for Longridge Town, he was converted into a central midfielder by manager Lee Ashcroft and scored two goals in 26 league appearances in the North West Counties League for Longridge Town in the 2019–20 season.

 Bolton Wanderers

 Thomason was signed by Bolton Wanderers in January 2020.
-As part of the deal, Bolton agreed to play a pre-season friendly against Longridge Town the following season though instead, the match happened during pre season for 2021–2022 season, presumably to allow fans to attend as the entire 2020–2021 season was played behind closed doors.
+As part of the deal, Bolton agreed to play a pre-season friendly against Longridge Town the following season, although the match happened during pre season for 2021–22 season instead.
 The match finished 3–1 to Bolton, with Thomason playing 45 minutes.

-On 31 January 2020 he was loaned out to Northern Premier League Premier Division club Bamber Bridge.
+On 31 January 2020, he was loaned out to Northern Premier League Premier Division club Bamber Bridge.
 He returned to Bamber Bridge the following season, alongside teammate Callum King-Harmes, before being recalled in November as non-League football was suspended due to the COVID-19 pandemic in England.
 He made his debut for the "Trotters" on 17 November 2020, in a 3–2 victory over Newcastle United U21 in the EFL Trophy.
 He made his English Football League debut on 5 December, in a 6–3 home defeat to Port Vale.
-On 26 December 2020 he scored his first Bolton goal, and his first professional goal, scoring Bolton's first goal in a 3–3 draw against Carlisle United.
+On 26 December 2020, he scored his first Bolton―and first professional―goal, scoring Bolton's first goal in a 3–3 draw against Carlisle United.
 His performances in December saw him voted by the Bolton fans as Bolton Player of the Month.
-On 12 February 2021, he signed a new 18 month contract.
-On 21 May 2021 he was named Bolton's Young Player of the Year for the 2020–21 season.
-On 5 November, he signed a one-year contract extension extending it to 2023.
+On 12 February 2021, he signed a new 18-month contract.
+On 21 May 2021, he was named Bolton's Young Player of the Year for the 2020–21 season.
+On 5 November, he signed a one-year contract extension, extending it to at least 2023.
 On 2 December 2022, in a match against Bristol Rovers, Thomason went off injured with the injury possibly ruling him out for the rest of the season.
 Two weeks later, on 15 December, he signed a new contract with Bolton until 2025 with the option of an extra year.
-He returned much earlier than expected however, returning to training in February.
+He returned much earlier than expected, however, for he was back in training in February.
 On 2 April, he came on as a substitute in the 2023 EFL Trophy Final against Plymouth Argyle.
 Bolton went on to win 4–0.
 On 14 August 2023, EFL Championship side Bristol City had a £1 million bid accepted for him, though Thomason turned them down preferring to stay at Bolton.
 He signed a new four-year contract a day later.
 On 21 September 2024, Thomason was named as the new Bolton captain.

 Wrexham

-On 21 July 2025, signed a three year contract with recently promoted EFL Championship side Wrexham with it reported by The Bolton News they paid £1.2 million.
+On 21 July 2025, signed a three-year contract with recently promoted EFL Championship side Wrexham, with it reported by The Bolton News they paid £1.2 million.
+He returned to his prior youth team position of left-back during his time at Wrexham.